-- WQ challenges have shifted from predominantly point source to nonpoint sources.
+- Nonpoint sources are an increasing challenge.
 This is a consequence of inadequate land-use planning and development and operation and maintenance of waste infrastructure (predominantly urban challenge).
-Traditional WQ challenges however, still exist, such as traditional agricultural nonpoint sources.
-As seen in the USA and the Mersey Basin (UK), the changing development landscape presents changes to the WQ challenge, thus requiring adaptive WQM. - WQM challenges are inherently institutional, financial, economic and social/behavioural, rather than technical.
+Traditional water quality challenges however, still exist, such as traditional agricultural nonpoint sources.
+As seen in the USA and the Mersey Basin (UK), the changing development landscape presents changes to the water quality challenge, thus requiring adaptive WQM. - WQM challenges are inherently institutional, financial, economic and social/behavioural, rather than technical.
 Technical solutions are constantly improving, and therefore require the enabling environment and political will to implement sustainably.
 As illustrated in the Indus Basin, technical solutions that are financially sustainable require institutions and enabling environments in order to be implemented sustainably.
-The Ganga Basin study also illustrates that buy-in from all stakeholders is key for effective and sustainable WQM. - Good WQ monitoring enables enforcement and compliance.
+The Ganga Basin study also illustrates that buy-in from all stakeholders is key for effective and sustainable WQM. - Good water quality monitoring enables enforcement and compliance.
 Added to this, the timely sharing of data and information allows the development of relevant and applicable WQM interventions, which have a high likelihood to succeed.
 As illustrated in China, the USA, and in the EU, updating of the monitoring network and monitoring services (such as online monitoring) enables effective enforcement and compliance of laws and regulation. - Clean tech supported by green economy initiatives and financing mechanisms provides targeted ways of reducing pollution at source.
 The private sector has a crucial role to play in minimising its impacts on water resources.
 Collaborative efforts by the private sector and international funding organisations (such as the World Bank) and/or NGOs (such as WWF) illustrate that by sharing water risks, benefits can also be shared.
 There is therefore a recognition that business risk associated with physical, reputational and/or regulatory impacts has contributed to collective action initiatives associated with new emerging partnerships.
 This, however, requires an enabling environment for R&D and the promotion on the clean tech industry. - WQM increasingly requires catchment rehabilitation through a range of rural and urban measures, implying an integrated approach that requires cooperation with other sector regulators.
-Political will and basin institutions that are leading rehabilitation efforts have been illustrated as key to successful rehabilitation of catchments in Western Australia and the Mersey Basin. - In the presence of a strong institutional and regulatory landscape, alignment and consistency is an emerging challenge that requires cooperative governance and regulatory/strategic approaches that aim for alignment.
-As in the USA, a centralised unit that aligns legislation and fosters the sharing of knowledge, data and WQM skills is essential for sustainable basin management.
+Political will and basin institutions that are leading rehabilitation efforts have been illustrated as key to successful rehabilitation of catchments in Western Australia and the Mersey Basin.